aridepai17/NEETCODE-ROADMAP/README.md

-# NEETCODE-ROADMAP
+# NEETCODE ROADMAP

 A structured roadmap following NeetCode’s problem set.
-Topic-wise LeetCode solutions with explanations, clean Python code, and progressive learning path to strengthen DSA skills and prepare for coding interviews.
+This repository contains topic-wise LeetCode solutions with explanations, clean Python implementations, and a progressive learning path to strengthen Data Structures & Algorithms skills and prepare for coding interviews.